jackweinbender/sweetpeonies.com/_posts/2013-05-05-its-graduation-thyme.markdown

 layout: post
 author: tiffany
 title: "It’s Graduation Thyme!"
-assets: /assets/images2013-05-05its-graduation-thyme
+assets: /assets/images/2013-05-05-its-graduation-thyme/
 categories:
 - Baking
 - Crafts
 - Events
-- flowers
-- in the garden
+- Flowers
+- In The Garden
 - Links
+- Photographs
+- Tarts
+tags:
+- Garden Party
-- photographs
+- Graduation
-- tarts
+- Party
 ---

 It is finally here, after 7 long years of dedicated studies I am finally graduating with my BSN degree!
 I must apologize for the lack of posting this semester, my mother’s mantra still rings in my head, “studies come first,” and so, blogging has taken a back seat.
 However, with graduation less than a week away I wanted to share with you a few images from my graduation celebration wishlist.